knative/docs/docs/serving/app-security/security-guard-about.md

 # About Security-Guard

-Security-Guard is a Knative instrumentation to monitor the security-behavior of user-containers and of Knative events in order to provide visibility into the security of deployed services.
-The instrumentation profile the behavior of received events and the behavior of the user-container processing them.
-The profiles are compared to a pre-defined  criteria.
-If the profile does not meet the criteria, Security-Guard may log an alert, may block the event or stop the service instance - all as defined by the knative user.
+Guard provides visibility into the security status of deployed Knative Services, by monitoring the behaviors of user containers and events.
+It creates a profile of these behaviors, which are compared to a pre-defined criteria.
+If the profile does not meet the criteria, Guard can log alerts, block events, or stop the Service, depending on user configurations.

 The criteria is composed of a set of micro-rules describing the expectations from events and from the pod response and its general behavior.
 Knative users may choose to set micro-rules manually or may choose to use the Security-Guard offered machine learning feature to automate the creation of micro-rules.
 A per service set of micro-rules is stored in the Kubernetes system as a Guardian object - See diagram below.
 The Security-Guard supports storing the Guardian as a ConfigMap or as a CRD.